previous(Tilde substitution), next(command substitution), table of contents.

 otherwise the expansion of word is substituted.

-• If offset evaluates to a number less than zero, the value is used as an offset from the end of the value of parameter.
+If i evaluates to a negative number, it is an offset from the end of the value of parameter.

-If parameter is @, the result is length positional parameters beginning at offset.
+If parameter is @, the result is n positional parameters beginning at i, indexing starts at 1!

-${#parameter} The length in characters of the expanded value of parameter is substituted.
+${#parameter} The number of characters (of the expanded) value of parameter is substituted.

 echo $1 +++ ${#1}